alfonsof/aws-python-examples/awslambdainvoke-capi/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

-* Create a Lambda function on AWS.
+* You can create a Lambda function on AWS.

   You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).